WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Foothills.
 Openings, woodlands.
 Summer.

-Solidago nana is very similar to S. simplex but leaves on S. nana are finely and densely short-hairy; leaves of S. simplex are glabrous (smooth and without hairs).
+Solidago nana is similar to S. glutinosa but leaves on S. nana are finely and densely short-hairy; leaves of S. glutinosa are glabrous (smooth and without hairs).
+S. nana has 6-10 ray florets; S. glutinosa has 5-16 ray florets.
+S. nana is found at the lower elevations to about 8,500 feet; S. glutinosa ranges from the foothills to the alpine.

-Thomas Nuttall discovered this plant (probably in the mid 1830s) and described it in 1841.
+Thomas Nuttall discovered this plant in the "Rocky Mountain range, near Lewis' River of the Shoshonee" in 1834 and he described it in 1841.

 Solidago nana